01 of 11

 07 of 11

-Magnificent Mount Kilimanjaro is an icon of Tanzania, and a must-do item on the bucket-list of any keen mountaineer.
+Magnificent Mount Kilimanjaro is an icon of Tanzania and a must-do item on the bucket-list of any keen mountaineer.
 As the highest peak in Africa and the world’s tallest free-standing mountain, it’s undoubtedly a mountain of superlatives - and yet, for a major peak, it remains relatively accessible.
-With the appropriate training, even inexperienced mountaineers can reach Kilimanjaro’s 19,341 feet/ 5,895 meter summit, although it is not an endeavor to be undertaken lightly.
-Altitude sickness is a main cause of failure, and as such it is recommended to spread the climb over at least five nights to allow for acclimatisation.Continue to 8 of 11 below.
+With the appropriate training, even inexperienced mountaineers can reach Kilimanjaro’s 19,341 feet/ 5,895-meter summit, although it is not an endeavor to be undertaken lightly.
+Altitude sickness is a main cause of failure, and as such it is recommended to spread the climb over at least five nights to allow for acclimatization.Continue to 8 of 11 below.

 08 of 11

 If you’ve ever dreamed of following in the footsteps of iconic surf movie The Endless Summer, Senegal deserves a place on your vacation wish list.
 The friendly West African nation is known for its incredible waves, especially near Dakar and the Almadies Peninsula.
 N’Gor Island is particularly famous, as it’s home to The Endless Summer surf spot N’Gor Right and has its own dedicated surf camp.
 However, despite the quality and consistency of Senegal’s waves, you won’t have to fight for space on backline as the recent dip in West African tourism means that these are some of the least crowded breaks on Earth.Continue to 9 of 11 below.

 09 of 11